ayabe06/ayabe06/README.md

 ## Hi there 👋

-I'm a student from the department of Physics.
+I'm a student from the department of Physics, Tsinghua University, China.

-You can find me at <a href="https://physnya.top/">my blog</a>.